cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 ## Notes
 - [[If Players Die]], an option would be to let them play Ireena since she will follow the group most of the game
 	- For ambitious players, I can hand her over to play as well as their own character
-- You could consider not making her Izek's sister
+- You could consider not making her Izek's sister, but instead one of the PCs

 ## Relations
 adopted brother: [[Ismark Kolyanovich]]